Do you have hope in Jesus?

 However, these things can all let you down and disappoint.
 Put your hope in God, not man.
 As we’ll discuss, there are great reasons we can be confident in putting our hope in Jesus.

-Hope in Salvation
+We Have Hope in Jesus Through Salvation

 This is the good news of the gospel — that Jesus, who was perfect, died in our place.
 We no longer need to live as slaves to sin.
 This is the hope that Paul reminds us is proclaimed in all creation under heaven!

-Hope in Jesus‘ Resurrection
+We Have Hope in Jesus‘ Resurrection

 What sets Christianity apart from every other religion in the world is that we have hope in the resurrection of Jesus.
 Without the resurrection of Jesus, our faith would be worthless.

-Hope Through the Holy Spirit
+We Have Hope in Jesus Through the Holy Spirit

 As Christians, we have the Holy Spirit living inside of us and empowering us to do all that God has called us to do and be.

 We are now dead to sin and alive in Christ.
 Since there is hope in Jesus, we desire to seek the things that are above and not be so strapped down and distracted by the things of this world.

-Hope of Eternal Life
+Our Hope in Jesus is Eternal Life

 Even if we’re going through difficult times, we have the hope of eternal life.
 We have hope that Jesus has already won the battle.
 Think of it: eternity in heaven with Jesus!
 This life is but a breath in the grand scheme of eternity, so keep living with an eternal focus.